EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 ### Just-In-Time data augmentation

-Before the images were fed into our network, they underwent a set of preprocessing data-augmentation methods derived from the Keras and Tensorflow libraries.
+Before the images were fed into our network, they underwent a set of preprocessing data-augmentation methods derived from the Keras and Tensorflow libraries designed to improve the performance and robustness of our model.

+Keras
+* Rescaling
+* Shear-based transformations
+* Zoom-based transformations
+* Translations
+* Flipping

+Tensorflow

+* Hue randomization via HSV
+* Saturation randomization
+* Brightness randomization
+* Contrast randomization

 ### Architecture

+## Performance

+## Instructions